MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 GitHub: https://github.com/gabdigiorgio/water

-===== Introduction =====
+## Introduction

 In this article we’ll cover the basics on creating a simple water shader in Monogame/XNA.
-This shader will make use of: //planar reflections//, //refraction//, //Fresnel effect// and //specular highlights//.
-At the time of writing, it was done with //Monogame version 3.8.1//.
-Here’s the [[https://github.com/gabdigiorgio/water|source code]] if you want to examine every aspect of it in detail.
+This shader will make use of: *planar reflections*, *refraction*, *Fresnel effect* and *specular highlights*.
+At the time of writing, it was done with *Monogame version 3.8.1*.
+Here’s the [source code](https://github.com/gabdigiorgio/water) if you want to examine every aspect of it in detail.

-===== The basics =====
+## The basics

 To understand better how our shader works we’re gonna split it up in a few steps:

-  * Adding a //quad///flat surface.
+  - Adding a *quad*/flat surface.
-  * Adding a //reflection// and //refraction// texture (lerping between them using Fresnel effect).
+  - Adding a *reflection* and *refraction* texture (lerping between them using Fresnel effect).
-  * Simulate small waves with a //distortion map//.
+  - Simulate small waves with a *distortion map*.
-  * Adding a //normal map// for //specular// highlights.
+  - Adding a *normal map* for *specular* highlights.

-===== Drawing =====
+## Drawing

 The sequence of rendering steps is as follows:

-  - Drawing the //refraction//
+  - Drawing the *refraction*
-  - Drawing the //reflection//
+  - Drawing the *reflection*
-  - Drawing the //water//
+  - Drawing the *water*
-  - Drawing //other objects// in the scene
+  - Drawing *other objects* in the scene

 This order ensures that each component is rendered in the correct sequence to achieve the desired visual effect.

-===== Setting up the code =====
+## Setting up the code

 In order to correctly achieve our water shader technique, we’ll need to set up some things in our code.
-To simplify the explanation I’ll use an already defined class called ''%%QuadPrimitive%%'' that will have a vertex buffer (sending information about normals and texture coordinates) and, of course, an index buffer.
-I’ll also use a ''%%FreeCamera%%'' class to handle our camera movement, though we won't delve into its details as it's not the focus of this tutorial.
+To simplify the explanation I’ll use an already defined class called <b>`QuadPrimitive`</b> that will have a vertex buffer (sending information about normals and texture coordinates) and, of course, an index buffer.
+I’ll also use a <b>`FreeCamera`</b> class to handle our camera movement, though we won't delve into its details as it's not the focus of this tutorial.

-Firstly we will //create// our //quad//, its //world matrix//, its //height// and the //wave speed//.
+Firstly we will *create* our *quad*, its *world matrix*, its *height* and the *wave speed*.
 We will use the wave speed later on the shader parameters.
 Also, this height will be important when calculating the reflection and refraction.
 Additionally, we’ll declare our shader

 ```csharp
 // Camera